We’ve tested 53 website creators so far. Here’s our top 10.

 Top three for multilingual:

 We’re extremely proud of our research.
-It’s what helps set us apart from the competition when reviewing and comparing website builders.
-Below, we’ll look at all the areas we’ve investigated, tell you why they matter, and which platforms came top in each area.
+It’s what helps set us apart from the competition when reviewing and comparing website makers.
+Below, we’ll look at all the areas we’ve investigated, tell you why they matter, and which builders came top in each area.

 Keep reading by clicking on the expandable tiles that interest you most: